5 min read

 These are sometimes referred to as drip marketing campaigns.
 These are pre-written, automated emails sent over timed intervals in a series, triggered by a certain customer behavior.
 These types of campaigns are pretty common for salespeople who use them for lead nurturing.

 But automated drip marketing campaigns can be used in almost every industry for engaging, nurturing and building loyalty.

 The idea is simple.
 By continuously interacting via a touchpoint, the recipient will warm towards whatever the eventual end goal is.
 That could be a sale, a sign-up or even simply engagement on a social media page.
 These are all great examples of what drip marketing campaigns can do.

 But they are also a powerful tool, particularly when it comes to email marketing.

-By using a drip campaign to provide useful, relevant information to your audience, those same subscribers actually start to anticipate and welcome your content.
+By using an automated drip marketing campaigns to provide useful, relevant information to your audience, those same subscribers actually start to anticipate and welcome your content.

 The best part?
 Once you have created these campaigns, they basically run themselves giving you precious time to run other parts of your business.

 Here are 10 ways to use automated drip marketing campaigns when it comes to sending emails.

 1. Educational Tool